-- 2.1.3.1 A National Senior Certificate (NSC), as certified by Umalusi, with admission to certificate studies, which requires that a mark of at least 3 (40-49%) be obtained in either Afrikaans or English. - 2.1.3.2 Compliance with the faculty-specific, programme-specific and subject-specific admission and selection requirements of the relevant programme for which students want to register, as set out in the part of the University Calendar for the faculty concerned and/or the letter of admissibility and/or the notice about admission requirements sent with the letter of admissibility (Among other things, provision is also made for discretionary admission by the dean with a view to promoting diversity.)
+2.1.3.1 A National Senior Certificate (NSC), as certified by Umalusi, with admission to certificate studies, which requires that a mark of at least 2 (30%-39%) be obtained in either Afrikaans or English.

+2.1.3.2 Compliance with the faculty-specific, programme-specific and subject-specific admission and selection requirements of the relevant programme for which students want to register, as set out in the part of the University Calendar for the faculty concerned and/or the letter of admissibility and/or the notice about admission requirements sent with the letter of admissibility.
+Provision is also made for discretionary admission by the dean with a view to promoting diversity.